Book your FREE CONSULTATION or FREE HEARING TEST

-Our goal is to help you understand and gain control of your tinnitus.
+At Egan’s, our goal is to help you understand and gain control of your tinnitus.

 Some people can ignore their tinnitus most of the time.
 For others, however, the symptoms can become so disturbing that a proper night’s sleep is impossible.
 A negative cycle can begin, causing tinnitus to take centre stage in everyday life.
 Although tinnitus can have a negative impact, effective treatments can be found.

 There are many ways to take control of your tinnitus and reduce its impact on your life.
 Although there is no cure for tinnitus, your hearing care professional can help you take back control and manage the symptoms.
-Education and counselling along with sound therapy can be an effective combination.
+Education and counselling, along with sound therapy can be an effective combination.
 Just as no two people experience the exact same symptoms of tinnitus, treating it needs to be personalised to your own needs.

 Sound therapy means listening to sounds.
 It can be a helpful tool in managing your tinnitus.
-Sound cannot eliminate tinnitus.
-However, sound can make it seem like the tinnitus is eliminated or reduced.
+Sound cannot eliminate tinnitus, however sound can make it seem like the tinnitus is eliminated or reduced.
 Sound can help you focus your attention on something more pleasant.
 By listening to different types of sound, it becomes easier to shift your attention away from the tinnitus sound.
-Together with your hearing professional, you can find the sound therapy, that gives you the most relief.
+Together with your hearing professional, you can find the sound therapy that gives you the most relief.

 Many people with tinnitus also experience hearing loss, although many are not aware of this.
-Treating both tinnitus and hearing loss in combination can have a positive impact on your ability to hear speech with less distraction or frustration.
+Treating both tinnitus and hearing loss simultaneously can have a positive impact on your ability to hear speech with less distraction or frustration.
 Wearing a hearing aid alone can be an effective treatment of tinnitus.
 When the sounds around you are amplified, tinnitus tends to be perceived as being more in the background, and therefore less annoying.

 Treating tinnitus with sound